dpeterzen/drag-resize-example/reacttailwindsetup.md

-dpeterzen: help me set up a vite react tailwinds project

-GitHub Copilot: Sure, let's set up a Vite project with React and Tailwind CSS.
-Here are the steps:

 1. **Create a new Vite project:**
    - Open your terminal and run the following command to create a new Vite project with React template:
      ```sh